Croatia 2-Week Itinerary JetSettingFools.com

 2 Weeks in Croatia Itinerary Outline

-Our 2 Weeks in Croatia Itinerary includes overnight stays in eight of the Best Cities in Croatia.
+Our 14 days in Croatia Itinerary includes overnight stays in eight of the best cities in the country.

 Zagreb (2 nights) – Rovinj (3 nights) – Zadar (2 nights) – Sibenik (1 night) – Split (2 nights) – Hvar (1 night) – Korcula (1 night) – Dubrovnik (2 nights)